frederic-perez/AmE-dictionary/data/idioms.md

 __bad juju__ “Bad juju” is another slang term used by Ellroy to refer to a negative or dangerous situation or circumstance.
 In his novels, “bad juju” is often used to describe a situation that is going to end badly or that is fraught with risk.
 Basically, bad juju is like a warning sign of impending disaster!
 __bad omen__ A sign, either real or imagined, of ill fortune or catastrophe in the future. _It was a bad omen when my girlfriend broke up with me the day before my final exams._
 __bad press__ :three: Negative or unflattering coverage by the media. _Drones get a lot of bad press._
+__bad sport__ Someone who becomes petulant, disagreeable, or belligerent when they lose.
 __bad word__ A euphemism for profanity.
 A curse or swear word. _You just said a bad word!
 I’m telling mom!_ _Cat says bad words._
 __bad__ :astonished: __1__ mod.
 Powerful; intense. _This grass is bad!_ __2__ mod.
 Suitable; excellent; good. _I got some new silks that are really bad._
 __badass__ :three::hammer: